berk95kaya/UA_MVPS_project_page/README.md

-# Uncalibrated Neural Inverse Rendering for Photometric Stereo of General Surfaces
+# Neural Radiance Fields Approach to Deep Multi-View Photometric Stereo

-To appear in Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) June 2021.
+Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) 2022